Skip to main content

 A Package is portable on its own.
 Akua doesn’t need to know where the dependencies originally came from to render and deploy it.
 The akua.toml is the contract.

-An upstream connection that supplies content to a Package.
-What the version represents depends on the source type:
+Upstream content that a Package vendors or references.
+What the version represents depends on the dependency type:

 • Helm chart: A reference to a chart on Artifact Hub, an OCI registry, or git.
 The Package’s akua.toml pins which chart version to vendor; bumping the chart is a Package-version change.

-Sources are wiring, not content.
-The deploy definition lives in the Package’s akua.toml and package.k; Sources are how the upstream content gets attached.
-The simple flow is: pick sources → Akua composes a Package → ship it.
-Or skip Sources entirely and author the Package yourself.
+Dependencies are wiring, not the install contract.
+The install contract lives in the Package’s akua.toml and package.k; dependencies are the upstream content the Package renders from.
+The simple flow is: author a Package, declare dependencies, then ship it.

 Product

-A sellable wrapper around a Package: pricing, marketplace metadata, and any product-level default inputs.
-Products appear in the marketplace once pricing is configured.
+A sellable wrapper around a Package: marketplace metadata, selected Package version, and default inputs.
+Products can appear in the marketplace or stay private behind Offers.
 Use a Product when you want to sell software.
 For internal tools, use a Direct install instead.

 Direct install

-A deployment that uses a Package without product wrapping.
+An installation that uses a Package version without Product wrapping.
 No pricing, not listed in the marketplace.
-Same Package, just used internally.
+Same Package model, just used internally.

 Installation

-A specific running deployment in a workspace.
+A specific running installation in a workspace.
 Two flavors:

-• Product-based installation: created when a customer purchases a Product; inherits the Product’s defaults and supports per-install overrides on top.
+• Product-based installation: created when a customer purchases a Product; inherits the selected Package version’s defaults and supports per-install overrides on top.

-• Standalone installation: created directly without a Product; owns its inputs 1:1.
+• Direct installation: created directly without a Product; selects a Package version and owns its inputs 1:1.

 Both flavors materialize the Package into a per-install repository.